KitchLog/KitchLog/README.md

 [gif goes here]

-### Recipe Search & Filter
+### ✅ Recipe Search & Filter

-Search recipes by name and filter them by cuisine or category.
+Search recipes by name and filter them by category on the home page.

 [gif goes here]